mesqueeb/vuex-easy-firestore/docs/query-data.md

 This will close the connection using Firestore's [unsubscribe function](https://firebase.google.com/docs/firestore/query-data/listen#detach_a_listener).

 Please note that `closeDBChannel` does not mean it will not listen for "local" changes!
-This menas that even with a closedDBChannel, you can continue to insert/patch/delete docs and they will still be synced to the server.
+This means that even with a closedDBChannel, you can continue to insert/patch/delete docs and they will still be synced to the server.
 However, changes on the server side will not be reflected to the app anymore.

 `closeDBChannel` will not clear out the data in your current vuex module.
 You can also close the connection and completely clear out the module; removing all docs from your vuex module. (without deleting anything on the server, don't worry) In this case do: